GLIMS-RGI/rgi_user_guide/docs/regions/rgi01.md

 Submission IDs used for this region.
 :::

+**Glacier outline providers to GLIMS:**

+*This list includes the providers of the outlines used in the RGI 7.0 as generated automatically from the GLIMS outlines metadata.
+We acknowledge that the list may be incomplete due to omissions in the GLIMS database.*

 Submission 624
 : **Submitter**: Cogley, Graham.<br/>**Number of outlines**: 25304. **Area**: 82291.9km². **Release date**: 2015-07-16.<br/>**Analysts**: Beedle, Matthew; Berthier, Etienne; Bolch, Tobias; Burgess, Evan; Cogley, Graham; Forster, Richard; Giffen, Bruce A.; Hall, Dorothy K.; Kienholz, Christian; LeBris, Raymond; Manley, William.